An order out of nowhere: a new algorithm for infinite-domain CSPs: Model-Complete Cores and Injective Polymorphisms

 We say that a relational structure $\sB$ has \emph{finite duality} if it is finitely bounded and the set $\cF$ from the definition of finite boundedness is closed under homomorphic images.

 \begin{restatable}{lemma}{essentialinjection} Let $\sA$ be a first-order reduct of $\sH$ that is a model-complete core.
 Suppose that $\CA$ contains a binary essential operation.
-Then $\CAH$ contains a binary injection $f$ such that one of the following holds:
+Then $\CAH$ contains a binary injection $f$ { canonical with respect to $(\sH,<)$} such that one of the following holds: